Devendrasingh8/-Predicting_Flight_Delays/README.md

 Out of the top 15 destinations, the city with the most delays is by far Newark, where you are almost guaranteed to arrive late.
 Others cities that have very negative records are San Francisco, Orlando, Boston, Philadelphia, Ft.
 Lauderdale, Tampa and Chantilly.

-igure 5.
+Figure 5.
 Most popular destinations (cities) with their average arrival delay (min)

 Now the plot on Figure 5 compares the most popular destinations again with the average departure delays, with the dashed line being the average.
 So again, you would want to be below that threshold, but in this case we are talking about cities and multiple airlines at the same time.